 Contact Closure: Contact Closure Sensor has reported an Open reading.

-For Email Notifications, adds text to every alert message
+For Email Notifications, add text to every alert message.

 Text entered is added to the email alert notification.
 Text or voice notifications do not include this additional information.